-In 2020, a large proportion (nearly 61 per cent) of New Zealand's harvest was exported as raw materials in the form of logs or wood chips (Ministry for Primary Industries, 2020a).
-The FAOSTAT database provides data on the export quantity of raw materials but provides no information on the conversion of these materials to products and their expected half-lives.
+In 2019, a large proportion (nearly 62 per cent) of New Zealand's harvest was exported as raw materials in the form of logs or wood chips (Ministry for Primary Industries, 2022a).
+The database produced by the Statistics Division of the Food and Agriculture Organization the United Nations (FAOSTAT) provides data on the export quantity of raw materials but provides no information on the conversion of these materials to products and their expected half-lives.
 A project was completed in 2016 to provide information on harvested wood products from exported logs in New Zealand's three main export markets (China, India and South Korea).
 The study found that most New Zealand wood is converted into construction and packaging materials.
 Therefore, weighted half-lives were found to be significantly lower than the IPCC default half-lives for sawnwood and panels (35 years and 25 years respectively).
 These findings are included in New Zealand's Harvested wood products estimates and provide an improvement on the previous assumption of instant emission for exported raw materials.
 More information on this is provided in chapter 6, section 6.9.2, and annex 3, section A3.2.6.

-Emissions from the harvest of Afforestation and reforestation land are reported from 1990 onwards.
+Emissions from the harvest of Afforestation and reforestation land are reported for 2021.
 These lands will provide a growing contribution to Harvested wood products as post-1989 planted forest reaches harvest age.
 Harvested wood products originating from Afforestation and reforestation land each year are estimated by prorating the above-ground biomass carbon losses from the harvest of these lands to the total above-ground biomass carbon losses from all harvesting and deforestation.

-Harvesting is the primary driver of emissions from Forest management land, specifically pre-1990 planted forest, for which emissions from harvested wood products are accounted for from 2013 onwards.
+Harvesting is the primary driver of emissions from Forest management land, specifically pre-1990 planted forest, for which emissions from harvested wood products were accounted for from 2013-2020 under the Kyoto Protocol.
 Harvested wood products originating from Forest management land each year are estimated by prorating the above-ground biomass carbon losses from the harvest of these lands to the total above-ground biomass carbon losses from all harvesting and deforestation.
-Accounting of harvested wood products on these lands is against New Zealand's projected FMRL and, therefore, emissions from the decay of harvested wood products created before 2013 are excluded.
+Accounting of harvested wood products on these lands from 2013-2020 was against New Zealand's projected FMRL and, therefore, emissions from the decay of harvested wood products created before 2013 were excluded.